caleb531/coin-problem/README.md

 nose2
 ```

-To add additional test cases, please append an array of `[penny, nickel, dime quarter]` counts to the JSON array in `test_cases.json`.
+To add additional test cases, please append an array of `[penny, nickel, dime, quarter]` counts to the JSON array in `test_cases.json`.